Gh0ul5lay3r-91/Cycling-101/README.md

 ### Equipment Page:
 * Playable video:
-    * On the equipment page in the same section as the information about the bicycle there is an embedded video from youtube detailing the types of bikes.
+    * On the equipment page in the same section as the information about the bicycle there is an embedded video from YouTube detailing the types of bikes.
 This provides the user with information additional to the text section.

 ![Bike Video](https://github.com/Gh0ul5lay3r-91/Cycling-101/blob/master/assets/readme-images/bike-vid.png)

 * Clickable buttons to bring you to sites:
-    * On the equipment page there are buttons which will bring you to wikipedia where the user can find even more information on the subject they have just read about.
+    * On the equipment page there are buttons which will bring you to Wikipedia where the user can find even more information on the subject they have just read about.
     * I.E more information on each type of bike and information on the items of clothing, helmet plus equipment you will need.

 ![Buttons](https://github.com/Gh0ul5lay3r-91/Cycling-101/blob/master/assets/readme-images/equip-buttons.png)